-51. Lot Area
+50. Lot Area

-- (1) No lot shall be reduced in area, either by the conveyance or alienation of any portion thereof or otherwise, so that any building or structure on such lot shall have a lot coverage that exceeds, or a frontyard, rearyard, sideyard, frontage, or lot area that is less than that permitted by these Regulations for the zone in which such lot is located. - (2) Where any part of a lot is required by these Regulations to be reserved as a yard, it shall continue to be so used regardless of any change in the ownership of the lot or any part thereof, and shall not be deemed to form part of an adjacent lot for the purpose of computing the area thereof available for building purposes.
+- (1) No lot shall be reduced in area, either by the conveyance or alienation of any portion thereof, such that, - (a) the lot area, frontage, frontyard, rearyard, and sideyards are less than the minimums permitted by these Regulations for the zone in which such lot is located, and - (b) the lot coverage of all buildings exceeds the maximum permitted by these Regulations for the zone in which such lot is located. - (2) Where any part of a lot is required by these Regulations to be reserved as a yard, it shall continue to be so used regardless of any change in the ownership of the lot or any part thereof, and shall not be deemed to form part of an adjacent lot for the purpose of computing the area thereof available for building purposes.

-52. Lot Frontage
+51. Lot Frontage on a Public Street